Logo-stateuniv

 Most Popular Fields of Study

-Culinary Institute of America Admissions
+campus :: Culinary Institute of America

-Applicants to the Culinary Institute of America need a high school diploma or a GED and at least one recommendation, depending on the program to which they are applying.
+Applicants need a high school diploma or a GED and at least one recommendation, depending on the program to which they are applying.
 There is no minimum grade-point average required, but all degree applicants to the Greystone and San Antonio campuses must pass math and writing assessment exams through COMPASS or provide alternative test scores.

 Six months of hands-on preparation of fresh food, for at least 10 to 15 hours per week, at a professional kitchen or bakery is also required.
 This experience is not necessary to apply for admission but must be met before applicants can begin attending the academy.
 The requirement can be fulfilled by working in a kitchen, but volunteer work, apprenticeships, catering, and high school culinary programs also count toward the requirement.
 Once accepted, students may be asked to take placement tests to determine the first schedule of courses.

-Students may transfer to the CIA if they have completed applicable course work from an accredited college or university with at least a “C” average in the last 10 years.
+Students may transfer in if they have completed applicable course work from an accredited college or university with at least a “C” average in the last 10 years.
 Transfer applicants also need to have achieved a score of four or higher on the College Board AP Exam within the last five years.
 No transfer credits will be accepted for baking and pastry arts, culinary arts, or hospitality and service management courses.
 Only certain business management and liberal arts courses will be considered for transfer credit approval.

 Financial Aid